-We have audited the accompanying statements of net assets available for benefits of Foot Locker 401(k) Plan (the Plan) as of December 31, 2020 and 2019, the related statements of changes in net assets available for benefits for the years then ended, and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2020 and 2019, and the changes in net assets available for benefits for the years then ended, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of net assets available for benefits of Foot Locker 401(k) Plan (the Plan) as of December 31, 2021 and 2020, the related statements of changes in net assets available for benefits for the years ended December 31, 2021 and 2020, and the related notes (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2021 and 2020, and the changes in net assets available for benefits for the years ended December 31, 2021 and 2020, in conformity with U.S. generally accepted accounting principles.